Jlong89/eBay-Shopping/README.md

 # eBay-Shopping
 Search for items on eBay based on multiple search criteria.
-Bootstrap and jQuery at client-side and PHP5 at server-side.
+Javascript, Bootstrap and jQuery at client-side and PHP5 at server-side.

 This was completed as an assignment for usc's cs571 sp'15.